 Census

-By 1841 the census had evolved but still did not link residents to their properties; by 1851 the census finally began to identify families with unique addresses; since that time the census has been held every ten years, excluding 1941.
+Early census records are of limited value to our project because information was gathered 'by street', rather than by individual dwellings.
+In 1851 the census finally began to identify families with unique addresses and since that time the census has been held every ten years, excluding 1941.
+The most recent census was taken on Sunday 27 March 2011.

 The data gathered during a census enables government and local authorities to target resources to schools, libraries, hospitals and other services.